lexandro/dockery/README.md

 + Add: add search for container diff
 + Add: commit container as image (initial version, with basic validations)
 + Add: Extend saved configuration scope with extra data.
 Version, etc...
++ Add: announce the chrome app change from packaged to hosted
++ Add: release notes to about/first run of new version
 - Add: Add bootstrapping page to the app during the startup
 - Add: login into the docker hub and/or private repo(s)
 - Add: push image to the repository
-+ Add: release notes to about/first run of new version
 + Fix: removed $promise and $removed properties from the pure json view in containerDetails

 ## Roadmap /by priority/
 0.3.1
 - Add: helper links to the known fields/information pieces to help understand
-- Add: In Chrome mode add Settings view to enable synced storage usage
+- Add: In Chrome mode add Settings view to enable synced storage usage, etc..
+- Add: cloud based settings persistence
+- Add: Online stat for the hosted app.
+Sorry.
 - Add: pure JSON view for image details
 - Add: remove button to imageDetails